yverdon/geocity/docs/OAuth2_Qgis.md

 ## Other sources

-Camp to camp have their own documentation for OAuth2 with QGIS, [here](https://camptocamp.github.io/c2cgeoportal/master/integrator/authentication_oauth2.html?highlight=oauth2).
+Camptocamp have their own documentation for OAuth2 with QGIS, [here](https://camptocamp.github.io/c2cgeoportal/master/integrator/authentication_oauth2.html?highlight=oauth2).